Meet Jade Walker: Redefining Endometriosis Care

 What is your take on traditional pain meds for period pain?

 I’m the first to say they have their place.
 Right up until before I went through IVF, I still depended on naproxen.
-However, over the years of natural approaches, I greatly reduced my dependence on them, thus sparing my gut health and other side-effects from them.
+However, over the years of using natural approaches, I greatly reduced my dependence on them, thus sparing my gut health and other side effects from them.
 The most common class of period pain meds include NSAIDs - nonsteroidal anti-inflammatory drugs such as naproxen, ibuprofen, and diclofenac.
 While they help with the pain, they also reduce gastric mucous secretions, which can lead to causing stomach ulcers.

 What is your preferred pain management approach?